+Prof. Peter Quartey

-Peter Quartey - Independent Non-Executive Director
+Independent and Non-Executive Director

 Prof. Peter Quartey was appointed to the Board of the Bank in August 2018.
 He is 53 years old.
 He is currently the Director of Institute of Statistical, Social and Economic Research at the University of Ghana, Legon.
 He is a former Head of the Department of Economics and a former Director of Economic Policy Management at the University of Ghana, Legon.
-He had previously served on a number of boards including the University of Ghana Credit Union, National Population Council Board, and the Faculty of Social Studies at the University of Ghana, where he was a member of the University of Ghana Strategy Committee.
+He had previously served on a number of boards including the University of Ghana Credit Union, National Population Council, and the Finance and General Purpose Committee at the University of Ghana, where he was also a member of the University of Ghana Strategy Committee.

 Prof. Quartey has also provided consultancy services to various institutions including NEPAD, World Bank, African Development Bank, and USAID.
 He has several publications to his credit.
-He holds a Ph.D. in Development Economics from the University of Manchester.
+He holds a Ph.D. in Development Economics from the University of Manchester, an MPhil. in Economics from University of Ghana and an MSc Quantitative Development Economics from University of Warwick (UK).

-Abena Osei-Asare - Non-Executive Director

 Hon.
+Mrs. Abena Osei-Asare

+Non-Executive Director

+Hon.
 Mrs. Abena Osei-Asare was appointed to the Board in August 2018.
 She is 43 years old.
 She is the Deputy Minister of Finance and Member of Parliament for Atiwa-East Constituency.
 Abena previously worked with the New York University (NYU) Ghana and Barclays Bank (Ghana) Limited.
 She is a director of Ghana Exim Bank, Social Security and National Insurance Trust and Ghana Integrated Aluminium Development Corporation.
-She previously served as a Director of National Health Insurance Authority and Coastal Development Authority.
+She previously served as a director of National Health Insurance Authority and Coastal Development Authority.